Joint Self-Supervised Video Alignment and Action Segmentation: Introduction

 Motivated by the above observations, we first propose \emph{VAOT} (see Fig.~\ref{fig:teaser}(a)), a novel self-supervised video alignment approach based on a fused Gromov-Wasserstein optimal transport formulation with a structural prior, which tackles order variations, background/redundant frames, and repeated actions in a single global alignment framework.
 Our single-task model trains efficiently on GPUs and requires few iterations to derive the optimal transport solution, while outperforming previous methods, including VAVA~\cite{liu2022learning}, on video alignment datasets.
 Moreover, we develop \emph{VASOT} (see Fig.~\ref{fig:teaser}(b)), a joint self-supervised video alignment and action segmentation approach by exploring the relationship between self-supervised video alignment and action segmentation via a unified optimal transport framework.
 Our multi-task model performs on par with prior works on video alignment benchmarks yet establishes the new state of the art on action segmentation benchmarks.
 In addition, our joint model requires training and storing a single model and saves both time and memory consumption as compared to two separate single-task models.
 Lastly, we observe in Sec.~\ref{sec:sota_comparison} that, in a multi-task learning setting, action segmentation provides little boost to video alignment results, whereas video alignment increases action segmentation performance significantly.
-To the best of our knowledge, our work is the first to analyze the relationship between video alignment and action segmentation.

 In summary, our contributions include: \begin{itemize} \item We propose a fused Gromov-Wasserstein optimal transport formulation with a structural prior for self-supervised video alignment, outperforming previous methods.
 Our single-task method learns efficiently on GPUs, needing few iterations to obtain the optimal transport solution. \item We develop a unified optimal transport-based approach for simultaneous self-supervised video alignment and action segmentation, yielding comparable video alignment but superior action segmentation results over previous methods.
 Our joint approach requires training and storing a single model, saving both time and memory usage. \item We conduct extensive experiments on several video alignment and action segmentation datasets, i.e., Pouring, Penn Action, IKEA ASM, 50 Salads, YouTube Instructions, Breakfast, and Desktop Assembly, to validate the advantages of our single-task and multi-task methods.
 To our best knowledge, our work is the first to combine video alignment with action segmentation. \end{itemize}